Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/README.md

     ```
      ![Velero check install screenshot](./media/list_backups.png)

-  - Restore from backup : (you may get a partially failed status when trying to restore existing objects, such as kube-system resources)
+  - Restore from backup : (you may get a partially failed status when trying to restore existing objects, such as kube-system resources).
     ```bash
     velero restore create restore1 --from-backup manual-backup1 -w
     ```